In age of market scrutiny, who wants in on the gold

 A logical possibility would be for another of the London Bullion Market Association's market-making members, who quote two-way prices to each other during the London business day for agreed minimum quantities, to take a place at the table.

-The market makers not currently involved in fixing - Credit Suisse CSGN.VX, Goldman Sachs (GS.N), JPMorgan (JPM.N), Merrill Lynch, Mitsui Precious Metals and UBS UBSN.VX - declined to comment on whether they would be interested.
+The market makers not currently involved in fixing - Credit Suisse, Goldman Sachs, JPMorgan, Merrill Lynch, Mitsui Precious Metals and UBS - all declined to comment on whether they would be interested.

 A candidate is more likely to emerge among the Asian banks, sources say, as these look to raise their profile in the London market at a time when Asia is taking a more important role in the gold industry as physical metal moves eastward.

 Chinese banks have increased their profile in the London gold market.
-Bank of China (601988.SS) and Industrial and Commercial Bank of China ICBC.L (601398.SS) are already members of the LBMA.
+Bank of China (BoC) and Industrial and Commercial Bank of China (ICBC) are both already members of the LBMA.
 ICBC is also about to complete the acquisition of the London commodity arm of Standard Bank, another member of the London Bullion Market Association.

 Both banks declined to comment on whether they were interested in joining the fixing group.